 When you sit down to write content for your website or a client, sometimes you just run out of things to say.
-Or, you may find yourself running too far afoul of clichés and language that ends up diluting your point by bringing in words and phrases that everyone is tired of hearing.
+Or, you may find yourself running too far afoul, overusing clichés and language that ends up diluting your point by bringing in words and phrases that everyone is tired of hearing.

 So today, we want to share with you some examples of words that lead to articles you’d be better off sending to the chopping block in the first draft.

 Alright, we understand that this is essentially the de facto buzzword of the 2010s.
 However, it’s so frequently used that it feels co-opted by soulless start-ups and old, entrenched companies that want to sound like they are with the times.
 There’s no real reason to say something is innovative or an innovation when you can just explain why it is more directly.

 If “innovation” was a word for the 2010s, synergy was one for the 90s and 2000s that has never really left; the granddad of all buzzwords given a stigma by lazy marketing.
 The word is vague and unhelpful—saying something promotes synergy doesn’t actually tell you what it does to increase efficiency or productivity or whatever it’s supposed to make better.
 Being direct and showing the results of whatever’s supposed to be synergistic will be far more impactful to your reader than one lazy word.

 First off, we understand that this is supposed to refer to an approach that considers all interconnected parts of a whole, i.e. holistic medicine.
 However, we all know the reputation of holistic medicine, and it seems that others have been brought to the same conclusion over the years its been in the business lexicon—sometimes the problem is truly the only thing that’s wrong, folks.